homanchou/xr/book/09-Persistance-After-Refresh-and-Between-Games.md

 When we first join the room our camera is placed at the spawn_point.
 If we then move about the space, travel to a new location then refresh the window, we might expect to resume our previous position but instead we're always teleported back to the original spawn_point.

+This is because in presence.ex, when we join the room, we always lookup the spawn point and inject that into our user_joined event, which comes back to us in the form of an entities_diff event which then is transformed into a state_mutations event and finally is matched in avatar.ts and sets our camera back to the spawn point location.

+To address this issue we should let the server cache our current location continuously, and then when we join the room the next time, use the previous data we have cached on the server if it exists.
+If it doesn't then we'll fall back to using the spawn point.

+### Create Get Entity State Function

-To address this issue we'll add a helper function to `rooms.ex` to lookup an entity's state:
+First we'll add a helper function to `rooms.ex` to lookup an entity's state:

 ```elixir